kiruthikraaj/QSolvers-2K24/Kanishkumar/README.md

         })
 ```

-## Promises
+## Promise

+- One way to achieve asynchronous operation in JS.
-- A Promise is an object representing the eventual completion (or failure) of an asynchronous operation and its resulting value.
+- A Promise is an object representing an asynchronous operation and its resulting value.

-- Promises are used to handle asynchronous operations in a more manageable way compared to callbacks.
+- Promises are used to handle asynchronous operations in a more cleaner way compared to callbacks.

 A promise may have one of three states.

         - Pending
-        - Fulfilled
+        - Resolved (successful)
-        - Rejected
+        - Rejected (handle errors)

 - It starts in a pending state.
 That means the process is not complete.
-- If the operation is successful, the process ends in a fulfilled state.
+- If the operation is successful, the process ends in a resolved state.
 - If an error occurs, the process ends in a rejected state.

 ---

+Example:

+- Getting data from api, it may take some time to load and access the data, hence it can be done using asynchronous operation.

 ## Creation of a Promise

-This executor function receives two arguments: resolve and reject.
+A Promise will have a function, that receives two arguments: resolve and reject.

 - `resolve(value):` Called when the asynchronous operation completes successfully.